ErnstBecker/BetterButtons/README.md

 ### 💻 Project

 It's a program who show a window with 9 buttons, with 3 variants of each button.
-<br>The purpose of the program its show buttons with styles, and modern animations.
+<br>The purpose of the program it's show buttons with styles, and modern animations.

 ### 📸 Program screenshot